-Contributions to the plan consist of a member component which equates to 3.75% of wages as defined by regulation, (that percentage will increase to 5% as of February 6, 2006) and an employer component which varies from year to year with the outcome of an annual actuarial valuation.
+Contributions to the plan consist of a member component which equates to 3.75% of wages as defined by regulation and an employer component which varies from year to year with the outcome of an annual actuarial valuation.
+Beginning in February of 2006 the member rate increased to 5% as part of the establishment of a Section 401(h) Medical Sub-trust.
 The factors which can influence the employer's cost of participation include many variables which are cited in the valuation report and can be obtained upon request.
 Member contributions are deducted by the employer and remitted to the System following each payroll cycle.
 The City's matching contribution is also expressed as a percentage of gross wages and is remitted to the System after each payday.
 The percentage of the employer contribution is determined by the annual valuation process and is ratified by the Board and incorporated into the City's budget prior to the beginning of the City's fiscal year.